dvddarias/docker-sync/README.md

 	RUN pip install mysqlclient psycopg2 django=="$DJANGO_VERSION"

 Everything is working ok until you need a new package installed on the image.
 Now you have to add the package to the first `RUN` command and rebuild it.
-These two `RUN` commands account for 240mb of the image and both layers are rebuilt, effectively making your whole team download these 240mb again from the registry every time a new dependency is added to the image.
+These two `RUN` commands account for 240mb of the image and both layers are rebuilt, effectively making your whole team download these **240mb** again from the registry every time a new dependency is added to the image.

-The solution is to run `docker-sync user@somewebserver.com django:latest` and it will only transfer (with rsync) the compressed difference between the two images.
-In this case, if the package were for example `gettext` it would transfer around ~1mb.
+The solution is to run: `docker-sync user@somewebserver.com django:latest`.
+It will only transfer (with rsync) the compressed difference between the two images.
+In this case, if the package were for example `gettext` it would transfer around **~1mb**.